Murray, Indiana

-Murray is an unincorporated community in Lancaster Township, Wells County, in the U.S. state of Indiana.
+Murray is an unincorporated area near Lancaster Township, Wells County, in the U.S. state of Indiana.

 History

 An old variant name of the community was called New Lancaster.
 A post office was established at Murray in 1837, and remained in operation until 1902.

 On February 29, 1996, Murray was inadvertently strafed by a military aircraft, though no injuries resulted.

+In January 2020, a town-wide vote took place which led to Zakary J. Dobson being the mayor of Murray.
+The vote also proclaimed Evan C. Saunders as the Sheriff of Murray.
+Evan's wife, Shelby Saunders, is Deputy.

+Former Mayor's include: Brian Fennig and Jon Dobson.